jci-metasys/historian/README.md

     StartTime:           Earliest time this service will retrieve data from
     TimeIntervalInHours: Time interval in hours this service will run
     Destination:         The Destination the data should be saved to ({Csv} | {SqlServer})
+	InvalidCertificate:  Allow untrusted certificate when connecting to API.

 ## Data Storage